5 simple tips on starting a new scrum team

 - A group meeting (with all members of the cross-functional team)

-- If a group session isn't right for your team, try having individual sessions which each person (this could be just the scrum master or technical team lead and team member)
+- Individual sessions with each person (this could be just the scrum master or technical team lead and team member)

 Ensure you have the same conversation with the product owner.
 If your product owner doesn't know what you are expecting from them, you're unlikely to have a functional sprint.